If a change in a student's class schedule becomes necessary, semester-length courses may be changed as follows:

 Please note that no credit is received if a student is auditing a course and it is possible that a student may be dropped to make room for credit-seeking students.
 The instructor will determine the terms for auditing his or her course.
 If a student fails to comply with the agreed-upon terms, the instructor may request that the course be removed from the student's transcript.
 Submission of papers for correction and grading, and participation in lab experiences are at the discretion of the instructor.

 Students auditing a course are required to register and pay tuition and fees.
 No change of registration status from audit-to-credit is allowed after the second week of the semester.
 During the first two weeks of class, students may change their status from credit-to-audit only with the instructor's signature.
 Note that a grading status change requires submission of the add/drop form and will come with a fee.
-NO credit-to-audit changes can be made after the twelfth week of classes.
+NO credit-to-audit changes can be made after the second week of classes.

 Audited courses are not included in the computation of study load for full-time, part-time or overload status.
 Students may not request local credit-by-exam for an audited course until the following academic year.